-In addition, opportunities to enhance ecological or geological assets should be maximised, particularly in line with local Biodiversity Action Plan priorities.
-Applicants will be required to demonstrate the impacts of their proposal on biodiversity, and for certain types of development by submission of a preliminary Ecological Appraisal (and any subsequent survey work it recommends).
+In addition, opportunities to enhance ecological or geological assets and the water environment should be maximised, particularly in line with the Authority's 'Action for Biodiversity'X. local Biodiversity Action Plan priorities.
+Applicants will be required to demonstrate the impacts of their proposal on biodiversity, and for certain types of development by submission of an preliminary Ecological Appraisal, which should outline the mitigation and enhancement measures needed to achieve a net gain in biodiversity (and any subsequent survey work it recommends).